Terms

 // (source-dir)/sample.nt

-// defining a top-level variable `increment`
+// defining a top-level function `increment`

-define increment(x: int): int {
+define increment(x: int) -> int {

 add-int(x, 1)